 It felt like it was going to be a good day.
-The pre monsoon clouds had set in and so the sky was overcast and everything looked a bit dark.
-A mild cool breeze shook the trees around our home (maybe it was hot breeze – I wouldn’t know, I was in the AC in my room) but it all made me feel romantic.
+The pre-monsoon clouds had set in and so the sky was overcast and everything looked a bit dark.
+A mild cool breeze shook the trees around our home (maybe it was a hot breeze – I wouldn’t know, I was in the AC in my room) but it all made me feel romantic.
 My wedding photograph caught my eye and I picked it up.
-For some reason I found my average looking husband suddenly very attractive and began missing him.
+For some reason, I found my average looking husband suddenly very attractive and began missing him.

 I thought what if he surprised me and came home for lunch instead of eating the dabba that I made and packed and sent for him.
 If he came home for lunch I could entice him for a leeetle bit of making out… I could na?

 My phone beeped then.
 That explains it.
 My absurd behaviour is not my fault.
 I have just been informed by the Period Monitor App on my smartphone that I am ovulating.

 Related reading: She became obsessed and wouldn’t take no for an answer